zoro-1906/Webcam-Alert/README.md

 Ensures smooth and non-blocking video processing.

 ## Why the project is useful:
-Motion Detection: Ideal for security applications, this system detects motion in real-time using a webcam feed and highlights moving objects.
+Motion Detection: Detects motion in real-time using a webcam feed and highlights moving objects — ideal for security applications.

-Automated Alerts: When motion is detected, it captures the image and sends an email alert with the object’s snapshot, notifying you immediately.
+Automated Alerts: Captures an image upon detecting motion and sends an email alert with the snapshot to notify the user immediately.

-Background Processing: By leveraging multithreading, the email notification and folder cleanup processes run without interrupting the motion detection flow.
+Background Processing: Utilizes multithreading to handle email notifications and folder cleanup without interrupting motion detection.

-Efficient Resource Management: Automatic folder cleanup ensures the system does not get clogged with too many image files, keeping disk usage under control.
+Efficient Resource Management: Automatically cleans up old image files to prevent disk space issues and maintain smooth system performance.

 ## How users can get started with the project:
 1. Clone the repository: